rstropek/BlazorHeroTutorial/storyboard.md

 * Delete *Index.razor* in *Pages/*.
 We don't need an Index component as we now use a [Blazor layout](https://docs.microsoft.com/en-us/aspnet/core/blazor/layouts).

-* Copy the contents of the following folders to the according places:
+* Copy the contents of the following folders to the corresponding places:
     * *5/RazorLib/Pages*
     * *5/RazorLib/Shared*
     * *5/RazorLib/wwwroot*